User Commands lftp(1)

 ftp:port-range (from-to)

-allowed port range for active mode.
-Format is min-max,
+allowed port range for the local side of the data connection.
+Format is min-max, or

-or `full' or `any' to indicate any port.
-Default is
+`full' or `any' to indicate any port.
+Default is `full'.

 ftp:prefer-epsv (boolean)